-- Are all members of the committee financially literate (e.g., are they capable of reading and understanding the financial statements)? - Is at least one audit committee member an expert in financial reporting matters germane to the issues the company faces in preparing financial reports in accordance with applicable accounting standards? - Does the committee have access to other sources of expertise beyond financial reporting needed to fulfill its responsibilities (e.g., technology, cybersecurity and regulatory matters)? - Are committee members, including the chair, periodically rotated to encourage fresh perspectives in discharging the committee's responsibilities? - Are the frequency and duration of committee meetings sufficient to permit active discussions with management and other executives? - Does the committee engage independent advisers when they are needed? - Does the committee coordinate its activities with other board committees to ensure sufficient board oversight coverage of significant matters?
+- Do all members of the committee meet the applicable independence requirements?
+For example, committee members cannot receive additional compensatory income outside of director fees, have family members serving in senior executive positions or be affiliated with the company, its subsidiaries or the independent auditor. - Do committee members have the requisite business and leadership experience and is the committee's composition sufficiently diverse to oversee the financial reporting process, expanded emphasis on disclosing nonfinancial information to investors and other relevant issues germane to the committee's chartered activities? - Are all members of the committee financially literate (e.g., are they capable of reading and understanding the financial statements)? - Is at least one audit committee member an expert in financial reporting matters germane to the industry-specific issues the company faces in preparing financial reports in accordance with applicable accounting standards? - Does the committee have access to other sources of expertise beyond financial reporting needed to fulfill its responsibilities (e.g., technology, cybersecurity and regulatory matters)? - Are committee members periodically rotated, including the chair, to encourage fresh perspectives in discharging the committee's responsibilities? - Are the frequency and duration of committee meetings sufficient to permit active discussions with management and other executives? - Does the committee engage independent advisers when needed? - Does the committee coordinate its activities with other board committees to ensure sufficient board oversight coverage of significant matters?

-Committee Charter and Agenda
+Committee Charter and Agenda: